Norfolk Southern shareholders to decide Thursday whether to back investors who want to fire the CEO

 Ancora's CEO candidate, Jim Barber, who was formerly UPS' chief operating officer, has said keeping more workers on hand during slower times is wasteful.
 That's why Ancora wants to implement the industry standard Precision Scheduled Railroading that is designed to minimize the number of workers, locomotives and railcars a railroad needs.

 Ancora's plan would rely on running fewer, longer trains on a tighter schedule and switching cars between trains less often to streamline operations.
-Shaw argued that running the railroad too lean would jeopardize the improvements in safety and service Norfolk Southern has seen since its disastrous February 2023 derailment in East Palestine, Ohio.
+Shaw argued that running the railroad too lean would jeopardize the improvements in safety and service Norfolk Southern has seen since the derailment.

 Rail unions have said they believe Precision Scheduled Railroading has made the industry more dangerous and derailments more likely because inspections are so rushed and preventative maintenance may be neglected.

-If Ancora succeeds in getting all seven of its nominees elected, it will have the power to fire Shaw and his new Chief Operating Officer John Orr that he just hired in March after paying another railroad $25 million to get permission to hire him.
-Ancora wants to install Barber as CEO and hire former CSX railroad operations chief Jaimie Boychuk to be Norfolk Southern’s Chief Operating Officer to overhaul the way the railroad schedules and operates its trains.
+If Ancora succeeds in getting all seven of its nominees elected, it will have the power to fire Shaw and his new chief operating officer John Orr, who he just hired in March after paying another railroad $25 million to get permission.
+Ancora wants to install Barber as CEO and hire former CSX railroad operations chief Jaimie Boychuk to be Norfolk Southern’s chief operating officer.

 Ancora has projected that it will be able to cut more than $800 million in expenses in the first year and another $275 million by the end of three years.
 The investors say they don’t plan layoffs, but want to use attrition to eliminate about 1,500 jobs over time.

-Norfolk Southern has said it’s own plan to make the railroad more efficient would generate about $400 million in cost savings over two years and improve its profit margin.
-Although analysts have questioned whether Norfolk Southern will be able to catch up to the other major freight railroads, which are all working to get more efficient too.
+Norfolk Southern has said its own plan to make the railroad more efficient would generate about $400 million in cost savings over two years and improve its profit margin.
+Analysts have questioned whether Norfolk Southern will be able to catch up to the other major freight railroads, which are all working to get more efficient too.

-If Ancora doesn’t get all of its directors elected, the investors won’t be able to make sweeping changes immediately, but they will likely be able to put more pressure on Shaw to deliver results.
+If Ancora doesn’t get all of its directors elected, the investors will likely be able to put more pressure on Shaw to deliver results.